CopernicaMarketingSoftware/Documentation/Publisher/en/rest-requests.md

 and PUT requests to add or overwrite data, and HTTP DELETE to remove things.
 The HTTP GET requests normally return a JSON string as body data.
-The other requests (POST, PUT and DELETE) do not return body data, but do add a header to holding the identifier of the resource that was created, updated or removed.
+The other requests (POST, PUT and DELETE) do not return body data, but do add a header holding the identifier of the resource that was created, updated or removed.

 ## Sending data to the API